RishabhG-coder/tribute-page/README.md

 # tribute-page
-This is a simple truibute page made using html and css.
+This is a simple tribute page made using HTML and CSS.